jrhea/.jr_env/README.md

 # wherever you go there you are

-this is an attempt to create some consistency in the different *nix environments i work in. i have organized the files that I will dist into these categories:
+this is the only place that i know my wife won't reorganize when i am not looking

 ## how to use this environment